Feramyces was the tenth anaerobic fungal genus to be described. Like Neocallimastix, it has a monocentric thallus and polyflagellated zoospores.

 Microscopically, F. austinii produces polyflagellated zoospores (Image 3).
 F. austinii has monocentric thalli (Image 4) with develops both endogenous (Image 5) and exogenous (Image 6-9) sporangia.

 Currently, there is no publicly available sequenced genome for Feramyces.
-However, several transcriptomes have been sequenced.
+For the latest update regarding publically available genomes for this genus, please see here.

 For the F. austinii type strain F3A that is pictured above, sequence information is available in the NCBI database (accession number MG584193: ITS1, 5.8S, ITS2 and D1/D2 LSU sequence data).